kenkneelee/photolabs/README.md

 # react-photolabs

 PhotoLabs is a full-stack webapp created using PostGreSQL, ExpressJs, ReactJs, and NodeJs.
+It is project #7 as part of my learnings at [Lighthouse Labs' Web Development Bootcamp.](https://www.lighthouselabs.ca/en/web-development)

 Given existing server architecture and style code, I was tasked with creating, populating, updating and styling components using recently learned methods including: